 4. Create a Complete Development Roadmap

 Creating a roadmap for your product is necessary in order to keep track of progress, plan for the future, and understand which features should be prioritized.
 This will also help you understand how long it will take to reach different milestones and what resources are needed to achieve them.
 Moreover, it will also help you identify any potential risks or obstacles that might arise.

-How Much Does It Cost To Develop An MVP?
+How Much Does It Cost To Build An MVP?